 - If not alleviated, it may cause serious harm to the patient’s safety or physical or mental health.

 - “Written documentation” means accurate reproductions of those portions of a patient’s medical records that have been created by the attending physician, that contain the information required by paragraph (2) of subdivision (a) of Section 11362.715, and that the patient may submit as part of an application for an identification card.

 These are a few steps to get a medical marijuana card in California with the help of Leafy DOC.

 First, skip the wait at the doctor’s office and schedule your evaluation from the comfort and convenience of your home.

 Submit an intake form with a few personal details and a summary of your medical history; then, we’ll help you book an on-demand telehealth appointment or schedule a convenient time for later.

-An online recommendation with Leafy DOC starts at 49 USD for new patients and renewals in Illinois.
 There is a money-back guarantee if you are not approved for California medical use.